todiane/cycle-of-life-p2/README.md

 ![Image of instructions area](assets/images/cyclelife-rules.png)

 Under the game area are instructions/rules on which element wins or loses against the other.
+This ensures the user will be clear about how to play.

 ### **Footer Area**

 ![Image of footer area](assets/images/cyclelife-footer.webp)

-Under the game instructions area and outside of the main game area is the footer which includes links to social media networks.
+Under the game instructions area and outside of the main game area is the footer which includes links to social media networks, giving the user an opportunity to connect with any social media presence that is available.

 ## **Website Pages**